papyri/site-docs/checklist.md

  * XXXI, Perspctives on Panopolis: An Egyptian Town from Alexander the Great to the Arab Conquest, ed.
 A. Egberts, B. P. Muhs and J. van der Vliet.
 2002.
 [EJB]
  * XXXII, see P.Tebt.
 V.
  * XXXIII, see P.Worp.
+ * XXXIV, Hieratic, Demotic and Greek studies and text editions : of making many books there is no end : Festschrift in honour of Sven P. Vleeming, ed.
+K. Donker van Heel, F.A.J.
+Hoogendijk, C.J.
+Martin.
+2018.

 ### Pap.Lup.
  = _Papyrologica Lupiensia_, Published by the Dipartmento di Filologia Classica e Medioevale, Università degli Studi di Lecce.